the1Lion/portfolio/README.md

 ### A website for crafting modern CVs
 <hr/>

+## 1- Change constants in helpers/constants.js and also picture, pdf and app icon in /public.

-## 1- Configure the smtp for contact:
+## 2- Configure the smtp for contact:
-1. you need to create an account with https://app.elasticemail.com/api/logs/email
+1. create an account with https://app.elasticemail.com/api/logs/email
-2. go to https://smtpjs.com/ and generate your security token using the email from app.elasticemail.com and then write it in constants
+2. go to https://smtpjs.com/ and generate your security token using the email from https://app.elasticemail.com/ then write it in constants

-## 2- Change constants in helpers/constants.js and also picture, pdf and app icon in /public.
+3. in the https://app.elasticemail.com/ go to Start/Verify Domain/Verify Email and verify your USER_EMAIL

 ## 3- Deploying using GitHub pages push the branch like this:
 1. on remote repository delete the "gh-pages" branch if existed.